-Employment-Based Field Placements
+Employment-Based Placements

 Sometimes, students are interested in completing a field placement in an agency where they are already employed.
-In order for an Employment-Based Field Placement to be approved, the following criteria must be met:
+While it is important that field placements offer new and different learning opportunities for students, the Department of Social Work does allow students to complete placements at their place of employment.
+In order for an employment-based placement to be approved, the following criteria must be met: